Loading...

 At 200 pages your spine is wide enough for a title and author name.
 Minimum text-safe spine width is 0.0625".

-Amazon publishes one formula for every KDP book.
-The only variable is the paper-thickness multiplier.
-Here is the formula, followed by the exact arithmetic for a 100 page white paper paperback.
+Amazon publishes one formula for every KDP paperback and hardcover.
+The only variable that changes between paper types is the paper-thickness multiplier.
+The 0.06 inch cover allowance is the same for every book.

 Formula